case study • Prototyping

 Sprint 2 prototype of a pop-up prompting user to set up notifications for a first-time visited store.Sprint 2 prototype of a pop-up tutorial on how to set up notifications for a store.Sprint 2 prototype of Notification Preferences page.

-Looking back at Sprint 2, I found myself dissatisfied with my user flow, wireframe, and prototype in Sprint 2.
-The main gripes I had were:
+Looking back at Sprint 2, I found myself dissatisfied as:

 • The user flow lacked flexibility and practicality.
 It raised questions like: “Do customers really need their banking app to notify them of store offers?” and “Is it feasible for the digital receipts to have the exact same format as the paper format?

-So, Sprint 3 explores three new design directions, each having a different degree of scalability and implementation effort.
+So, Sprint 3 explores three new design directions, each varying in scalability and implementation effort.

 Sprint 3 prototype of digital receipt notification on iPhone lock screen.Sprint 3 prototype of TD MySpend homepage featuring the current month's Spending Insights.Sprint 3 prototype of the app's Transactions page.